Youcef Zighoud: Biography

 At the age of 17, Zighoud joined the Algerian People's Party (PPA) and became a local official in Smendou in 1938.
 After being elected in the Movement for the Triumph of Democratic Liberties (MTLD) in 1947, he took part in the Special Organization (OS), which was called to prepare all essential requirements for the armed struggle, after the total failure of the peaceful parth.
 Arrested in 1950 by the French colonial police, which had discovered the (OS), he was charged and thrown in jail in Annaba, but he escaped.
 He also engaged in the military action of the Revolutionary Committee of Unity and Action (CRUA) from its creation.

 On November 1, 1954, he was with Didouche Mourad in the North Constantine area that became Wilaya 2 in the National Liberation Army (ALN).
-Zighoud took part in the Oued Boukerker battle with Mourad on January 18, 1955 during which Mourad was killed.
+Zighoud took part in the Oued Boukerker battle with Mourad on January 18, 1955, during which Mourad was killed.
 Zighoud took his place at the head of Wilaya II.

 In that role, he organised and directed the famous August 20, 1955 Battle of Philippeville, which was referred to as "the bloodbath of Constantine region" and was firmly condemned by the FLN head command.
 A year later, on August 20, 1956, he took part in the Congress of Soummam during which all of the revolution's organic and political structures were set up.

 Zighoud, who was one of the Congress's founders, was appointed a member of the National Council of the Algerian Revolution (CNRA) and was promoted to colonel of National Liberation Army (ALN) and assumed command of Wilaya II.
 Soon, he joined again his battle station and started applying the Congress's decisions.

-On September 25, 1956, aat the age of 35, Zighoud was killed during an explicative and organisational tour of his units by a French Army ambush in Sidi Mezghiche, Skikda Province.
+On September 25, 1956, at the age of 35, Zighoud was killed during an explicative and organisational tour of his units by a French Army ambush in Sidi Mezghiche, Skikda Province.